Man Gets Reduced Sentence in DUI-Related Death

 There are no winners in a DUI-related death.
 A recent Georgia case illustrates that point all too well.
 Earlier this month, a teenager escaped with a five-year sentence after reportedly causing an accident that killed a 20-year-old woman on Interstate 475.
 Bibb County Superior Court Judge Bryant Culpepper gave 19-year-old Nathan Russell Hatton a lesser sentence instead of the maximum sentence of 15 years, according to an article published in the Macon Telegraph.

-During sentencing the judge made an interesting and very valid point.
+During sentencing, the judge made an interesting and very valid point.
 He told a room filled with grieving family members that he would give Hatton a life sentence if that would bring the deceased Lauren Wilder back to life.
-The accident occurred Nov.
-4, 2006 when Wilder was on her way to work on the I-475.
+The accident occurred on Nov.
+4, 2006, when Wilder was on her way to work on the I-475.
 Hatton rear-ended her on the freeway and Wilder was ejected from the vehicle.
 Officials said it was likely that Wilder was not wearing her seat belt.

 Several members of Wilder’s family talked about their loss – a wedding they’ll never see, grandchildren they’ll never have, memories yet to be made.
 On the other hand, Hatton who reportedly had a .04 blood alcohol level during the accident told the court that he is a changed man after the accident, that he thinks about Wilder all the time, and is truly remorseful for the pain and suffering he has caused her family and friends.